laurtann/laurtann/README.md

 !["Boxer dog and human in front of Halifax Commons fountain"](https://github.com/laurtann/laurtann/blob/main/github-clem.png?raw=true)

-I found a passion for programming and all things business automation while completing a diploma in Marketing Management at Fanshawe College in 2019.
-I am now working as a Software Developer at [Starling Solutions and Blend ERP](https://www.blend-erp.com/) helping businesses streamline their manufacturing process.
+I found a passion for programming while completing a diploma in Marketing Management at Fanshawe College in 2019 and haven't stopped since!
+I am now working as a Full Stack Web Developer.

 When I'm not coding or filming TV shows in tattoo shops (long story), I can usually be found somewhere in nature with my boxer, Clementine.